Building your travel budget in 5 simple steps

 Taking a loan, while easily available, would turn out to be an expensive proposition.
 An amount of ₹ 5 Lakhs taken as a personal loan at 12 per cent for a period of 3 years, would end up costing approximately ₹ 6 Lakhs – quite a heavy price to pay for not planning a budget well in advance!

-Don’t come back to a loan from your annual holiday, plan and invest for it on the Basis app.
+Don’t come back to a loan from your annual holiday, plan for it on the Basis app.
 Let the vacation bliss linger on longer.